 Countries/Jurisdictions of Primary Concern - Zambia

 Zambia is not a major financial center.
-The proceeds of narcotics transactions and public corruption are the major sources of laundered funds.
-Human trafficking is also a problem.
+The proceeds of narcotics transactions and public corruption are the main sources of laundered funds.
+Wildlife trafficking and human trafficking also are problems.
 Banks, real estate agents, insurance companies, casinos, and law firms are the institutions most commonly used to launder money.
 Criminals in Zambia have used structuring, currency exchanges, monetary instruments, gambling, under-valuing assets, and front companies to launder illicit proceeds.
 Other devices include securities, debit and credit cards, bulk cash smuggling, wire transfers, false currency declarations, and trade-based money laundering via the purchase of luxury goods, such as vehicles and real estate.

 Zambia is not considered an offshore financial center.
 The Government of Zambia is developing a number of multi-facility economic zones that are similar to free trade zones.